Native Installation

 Updating

-Re-run the install script — it preserves your .env and data/ directory:
+Re-run the install script.
+It preserves your .env and data/ directory:

 curl -fsSL https://raw.githubusercontent.com/jamcalli/Pulsarr/master/scripts/installers/linux/install.sh | sudo bash